-The hospital was framed as a General Hospital and Medical School and for the instruction of students attending the Sydney University, and for the training of nurses for the sick.
+The hospital was framed as a General Hospital and Medical School and for the instruction of students attending the University of Sydney, and for the training of nurses for the sick.

 The design was adapted to the site dedicated to the hospital by the Government, aided by the co-operation of the University of Sydney.